Sokratis Fytanidis: Club career

 Fytanidis commented on his decision to remain an Atromitos player and his hopes for future success with the club.
 "I am happy to continue my career Atromitos.
 I could not do so at another club after the support from the [club president] Mr. George Spanos and the high standard that has been set by the club and the fans", Fytanidis stated.
 "Besides, through my discussions with Mr. Yiannis Angelopoulos, I know that the team has no ceiling for its aspirations.
 So I will work very hard to make sure we achieve the goals we have set".

-On 25 June 2015, he renew his contract with the club for three more years, till the summer of 2018, for an undisclosed fee.
+On 25 June 2015, he renewed his contract with the club for three more years, till the summer of 2018, for an undisclosed fee.
 On 19 May 2017, Konyaspor are monitoring the case of experienced central defender and captain of Atromitos, ahead of 2017–18 season.
-On 6 July 2017, Fytanidis file an appeal against Atromitos for payments' delay.
+On 6 July 2017, Fytanidis filed an appeal against Atromitos for payment delay.
 The Greek international in his appeal, he claims for an amount that covers his compensation during his career in the club.

 On 29 December 2017, the committee of the Hellenic Football Federation's financial disputes had given the football player the amount of €237,565.

 On 23 February 2018, after his trial with Atromitos Fytanidis signed a six months contract with Romanian Liga I Betano club Gaz Metan for an undisclosed fee.

 On 10 January 2019, he signed a contract with Enosis Neon Paralimni until the summer of 2020.
 On 30 August 2019, he signed a two years contract with Super League 2 club Levadiakos F.C. for an undisclosed fee.
 At the end of the season he announced his retirement.

 Later career

 On 10 June 2020, Enosis Neon Paralimni confirmed that they had hired Fytanidis as sporting director.
 However, only 20 days later, it was reported that he had left the position again.

-On 2 October 2020 it was announced that the experienced defender is coming out of retirement to sign for Iraklis in order to help the team return to the professional categories.
+On 2 October 2020, it was announced that the experienced defender is coming out of retirement to sign for Iraklis in order to help the team return to the professional categories.

 International career

-He was 59 times capped with the U-21, U-19, U-17 Greece national teams.
+He was 59 times capped with the U-21, U-19, and U-17 Greece national teams.

-On 1 February 2013, Fernando Santos the Greece national football team coach has called the Peristeri defender for the first time in national team for a friendly match against Switzerland national football team.
+On 1 February 2013, Fernando Santos the coach of Greece has called the Peristeri defender for the first time in national team for a friendly match against Switzerland.